thephpleague/url/dev-master/components/path.md

 # The Path component

-The library proves a `League\Url\Path` class to ease complex path manipulation.
+The library provides a `League\Url\Path` class to ease complex path manipulation.

 ## Path creation